Something’s Fishy in Essex

 After quickly deciding that wheeling a 10-month-old around the docks of the Mystic Seaport in near freezing wind gusts (though we did return several months later) would probably generate more than a few anonymous calls to the Department of Children and Families, we drove back north towards home.
 I had promised Hoang a “quaint lunch” in one of Connecticut’s quaint New England villages.
 And I can’t think of a quainter New England village than the Village of Essex, which was right along the way.
 And it also is home to the Connecticut River Museum.

-Now why in the world would we revisit one of the 5 places I had already been to when we had over 490 others still to experience?
-You see, when we last visited the museum, the third floor was closed in order to set up the Holiday Model Train exhibit.
+Now why in the world would we revisit one of the 5 places I had already been to when we had hundreds and hundreds others still to experience?
+As you just read above, when we last visited the museum, the third floor was closed in order to set up the Holiday Model Train exhibit.
 Now that we just happened to be in town and I had just happened to have remembered my free passes, we would be enjoying some model trains.
 I love elaborate model train set ups and I figure it’s never too early to start Damian on a train kick.

 We first attempted to have our quaint lunch at the famous Griswold Inn but learned that they were only offering Sunday buffet brunch which required a wait.
 Boy that crackling fire smelled good and it sure was quaint… But waits and buffets don’t match well with a baby boy.
 So… On to the trains!
 We walked on down to the river and the museum and reveled in the beautiful day.
 There was hardly any wind here, just a few miles inland, so Damian was fine taking in the sights of the historic town.